GECKODocs/docs2/docs/tasks.md

 <br/>
 <br/>

+## Bulk Actions

+#### Bulk Complete

+Select or deselect all tasks using the buttons provided.
+Select individual tasks by holding **Ctrl** or **Cmd** on your keyboard and **clicking** tasks with your mouse.

+Clicking Mark as Complete will complete all selected in progress or overdue tasks.
+This action also completes any subtasks attached to selected tasks.

 ## Summary Tab
 #### Display
 By default, the Summary tab displays all tasks returned in the Table tab, sorted by task status.